$25,000 grant was made on May 22, 2019 to the Mark West Community Preschool to support renovations, due to the loss of their school in the fire.

 - 2021: The Jackson Family, Jackson Family Wines, George F. Hamel, Jr. and The Hamel Family, Hamel Family Wines, Dan Kosta, AldenAlli

 The Community Grants program through the Sonoma County Vintners Foundation are broadly accessible, responsive grants that address the most pressing needs in Sonoma County.
-In the past four years grants have been distributed to over 156 Sonoma County non-profit organizations focusing on arts & culture, education, health & human services and the environment.
+In the past five years grants have been distributed to 339 organizations dedicated to education & literacy, health & human services, the environment, and arts & culture.

 Philanthropic Partner: Community Foundation Sonoma County

 The Community Foundation Sonoma County, aids the Sonoma County Vintners Foundation in the grant application process and more, providing a valuable service to the community as a liaison for nonprofits.

 Established in 1983, the Community Foundation Sonoma County helps individuals, families, business and nonprofit organizations create charitable funds.
 Since its inception, the Community Foundation Sonoma County and their donors have awarded $240 million in grants.
 It is their mission to connect people, ideas and resources to benefit all who live in Sonoma County.
 Community Foundation Sonoma County is a 501(c)(3) non-profit.

 Focuses on providing arts education and foster a love of learning and creativity for both youth and adults.

 Focuses on literacy, providing opportunities for workplace, career and post-secondary learning for youth, and supporting the well-being of youth impacted by trauma-related events through education-focused organizations.

 Focuses on conservation and restoration of environmentally significant land, waterways and wildlife habitats.